Fire (Kittie album)

 Fire is the seventh studio album by Canadian heavy metal band Kittie, released on June 21, 2024, by Sumerian Records.
 It is the band's first album in almost 13 years following the release of I've Failed You (2011), in between which time they were largely on an indefinite hiatus due to rising costs associated with touring and making music, a lack of public interest, and the death of bassist Trish Doan in 2017.
 After receiving several offers to play shows in late 2021, Kittie ended their hiatus in January 2022, with bassist Ivy Vujic returning to their lineup after a decade-long absence.
 Following their performances at the When We Were Young festival in October 2022, the band were signed to Sumerian and began working on new material.

 Recorded with producer Nick Raskulinecz at Sienna and Rock Falcon Studios in Tennessee, Fire is a heavy metal and groove metal album which mixes heaviness and aggression with melody and hooks.
-It received generally positive reviews from critics, who deemed it a strong comeback album; it was nominated for the Metal/Hard Music Album of the Year award at the Juno Awards of 2025.
+It received generally positive reviews from critics, who deemed it a strong comeback album, and was nominated for the Metal/Hard Music Album of the Year award at the Juno Awards of 2025.
 The album reached number 13 on the UK Rock & Metal Albums chart and number 20 on Billboards Top Album Sales chart, whilst its second single, "We Are Shadows", reached number 20 on the Billboard Mainstream Rock Airplay chart.
 Kittie chose not to embark on a full-scale tour in support of Fire due to commitments in its members' personal lives, opting instead to perform at various festivals alongside a few headlining dates in North America and Europe between 2024 and 2025; they also toured Australia supporting Jinjer.